 The man sitting next to Xiao asked, “Where you from?
 It’s different there?
 Have to order at counters?”
 The name “Lacag Stewart” floated over his head.

 Renee chuckled and paused.
 “I actually just woke up a few months ago.
 And I just arrived yesterday.
 At Kalju I mean.”

 Xiao backhand slapped Lacag’s arm.
 “Told you Yin.
 She was corpsicle.
 Speaks old English.”

 Lacag looked between the two.
 “Yeah?
 Frozen?
-How old you?”
+You’re how old?”